netdata/netdata/docs/tutorials/monitor-hadoop-cluster.md

 sudo ./edit-config go.d/hdfs.conf
 ```

-At the bottom of the file, you will see two example jobs, both of which are commented out:
+At the bottom of the file, you see two example jobs, both commented out:

 ```yaml
 # [ JOBS ]